Tidbits Mountain

 Description:

-Tidbits Mountain is the perfect late spring and early summer kid-friendly hike in the McKenzie River area, and it offers beautiful views of the Three Sisters from the top.
+Tidbits Mountain is the perfect late spring and early summer kid-friendly hike, and it offers beautiful views of the Cascade mountains from the top.
 The 0.2 mile gravel road that takes you up to the official parking area and trailhead is very steep with huge potholes, so make sure your car can handle this before going up.
 If you rather not risk it, you can park along the side of the gravel road at the bottom of the hill and walk up the extra 0.2 miles.

-The first 1.3 miles of the trail trends uphill through beautiful dense old growth forest.
-The southwest facing hill that this trail goes up, is lined with rhododendron bushes which will be in bloom in early June.
+The first 1.3 miles of the trail trends uphill through a beautiful dense old growth forest.
+The southwest facing hill that this trail goes up, is lined with rhododendron bushes which bloom in early June.
 Depending on the time of year you are hiking in, this area also has an abundance of wild ginger, vanilla leaf and star-flowered smilacina and many beautiful wildflowers.

 |